akka/akka/akka-docs/src/main/paradox/typed/fault-tolerance.md

 ## Bubble failures up through the hierarchy

-In some scenarios it may be useful to push the decision about what to do on a failure upwards in the Actor hierarchy and let the parent actor handle what should happen on failures (in untyped Akka Actors this is how it works by default).
+In some scenarios it may be useful to push the decision about what to do on a failure upwards in the Actor hierarchy and let the parent actor handle what should happen on failures (in classic Akka Actors this is how it works by default).

 For a parent to be notified when a child is terminated it has to `watch` the child.
 If the child was stopped because of a failure the `ChildFailed` signal will be received which will contain the cause. `ChildFailed` extends `Terminated` so if